References in the content below refer to the PBMEF Guide.

 Percentage

-This indicator is related to incident TB cases; therefore, the following category of patients should not be included in the data reported:
+This indicator is related to incident TB; therefore, the following category of patients should not be included in the data reported:

-The denominator is available from the current World Health Organization (WHO) Global TB Report for the 30 TB high-burden countries and electronic report of country profile for all countries published on the WHO website.
+The denominator is available from the current World Health Organization (WHO) Global TB Report for the 30 TB high-burden countries and on the WHO country profile for all countries published on the WHO website.
 It is an estimation calculated annually based on a mathematical model.

 This is a standard WHO indicator.
 Referring to the WHO database, the variable for the numerator is c_newinc and the variable for the denominator is e_inc_num.

-Case-finding is a fundamental principle of effective TB prevention and care.
+Case finding is a fundamental principle of effective TB programming.
 However, one-third of the people who are estimated to fall ill with TB each year are not reached with proper screening, detection, and treatment, or are under-reported.
 The inability to find and treat the “missing” cases hampers efforts to make further progress in TB care.
 This indicator measures country-level progress in finding and diagnosing people with TB.
-Globally, TB detection (i.e., treatment coverage) was 71% in 2019, up from 64% in 2017 and 53% in 2010.
-Despite increases in TB notifications, there is still a large gap between the estimated number of incident cases and the number of new cases reported due to a combination of under-reporting of detected cases and under diagnosis.
+Globally, the TB detection rate was 61% in 2021, down from 71% in 2019.
+The COVID-19 pandemic continues to reverse gains made in access to TB diagnosis and treatment, and progress achieved in the years up to 2019 has slowed, stalled, or reversed and global TB targets are off track.
+The most obvious and immediate impact was a large global drop in the reported number of people newly diagnosed with TB, from a peak of 7.1 million in 2019; this fell to 5.8 million in 2020 (–18%), back to the level last seen in 2012.
+In 2021, there was a partial recovery, to 6.4 million (the level of 2016–2017).
+Overall, there is a large gap between the estimated number of people with incident TB and the number of people with new TB diagnoses reported due to a combination of under-reporting of detected TB and under diagnosis.

 TB case detection is also used as a planning tool for the NTP.
-For example, the projections of cases that the NTP plans to detect will help in procuring sufficient TB supplies and ensure that diagnostic services are available to detect more patients.
+For example, forecasting TB notifications needed to meet detection targets will help in procuring sufficient TB diagnostic platform supplies and ensuring that they are available to all in need of TB diagnosis.

-Reaching all individuals with TB is an important goal for national and global policymakers.
-The numerator, TB case notification, can be analyzed as a trend over time on its own.
-However, it is more powerful when compared to the estimated TB incidence to determine the magnitude of the gap between the number of TB cases expected and the TB cases detected.
+Reaching all people with TB with quality diagnostic services is an important goal for national and global policy makers.
+The numerator, total number of new and relapse TB case notifications, can be analyzed as a trend over time on its own.
+However, it is more powerful when compared to the estimated TB incidence to determine the magnitude of the gap between the number of people with TB expected and the number detected.

 Below are examples (for illustrative purposes only) one can use when presenting this indicator.
 These charts provide important information but will provide more insight if viewed along with additional contextual information, including age, sex, and key program activities.